madhaught/leaflet-challenge/README.md

 I created a map and tilelayer with leaflet.
 The tile layer is from https://www.openstreetmap.org/copyright.

-Once the data was available I used it to create markers in the location of the earthquakes.
+Once the data was available I used it to create markers in the locations of the earthquakes.
 I modified the markers so that they varied in size based on the magnitude of the earthquakes and in color based on the depth of the earthquakes.
 I also added a legend to indicate which colors correspond with which depths.

 To create the legend, I used code from https://codepen.io/haakseth/pen/KQbjdO and to modify the colors I used code from https://leafletjs.com/examples/choropleth/.
 This usage is marked in the style.css and logic.js files via comment above the lines of code.

+To view this code one can go live with the index.html file.